 So whilst my own backpack still weighs heavy, and whilst in this year of joy and heartache it is uncomfortably so, I get strength from the tenacity and determination that women like the suffragettes have shown before me.

 I get strength in talking about my Mum so people know how wonderful and loved she was and is.

 I get strength when I look at my beautiful bouncing niece, safe in the knowledge that, judging by her stubbornness and resistance to nap in her cot, she is yet another in a long line of strong women in our family.

 I hope that her journey is smoother than it has been for women who have gone before her.

 Between us I’m sure we can make that happen.

 Charlotte Co-founded the Cross Government Social Mobility Network.
-She is shortlisted for the Civil Service Diversity and Inclusion Awards for Championing Social Mobility.
-Good luck Charlotte!
+She recently won the Civil Service Diversity and Inclusion Award for Championing Social Mobility.
+Well done Charlotte!